Centre for Hearing Impaired

 Students enrolled in the Centre have access to all curriculum offerings and are offered support by trained Teachers of the Deaf or support staff.

-- Encourage students to develop a positive self-concept and approach to their impairment, both as an individual and as a learner.
+- Encourage students to develop a positive self-concept, both as an individual and as a learner.

-- Use the best form of communication as agreed in the Negotiated Education Plan (NEP) –oral /aural, Auslan.
+- Use the best form of communication as agreed in the NEP (OCOP) – oral/aural, Auslan.

-Teachers of the CHI liaise with Australian Hearing and other outside agencies.
+- Teachers of the Deaf liaise with Australian Hearing and Deaf Can:Do.

 T 61 8 8231 9373